gusaul/nyutube/README.md

 # nyutube
-a youtube client for enjoy at workspace (chrome apps)
+a youtube client for enjoyed at workspace (chrome apps)

 ## Installation
 <a href="https://www.cnet.com/how-to/how-to-install-chrome-extensions-manually/" target="_blank">IQRA'</a>